florzzzbd/UserGlobalSearch/README.md

 ## FAQ

-**Is this against Discord's ToS?**
-Like every BetterDiscord plugin, it modifies the client, which Discord officially doesn't allow.
-Use at your own risk.
-The plugin only reads data your client can already access and talks to Discord's own search endpoints.

-**Does it work in the browser?**
-No. BetterDiscord only exists for the desktop app.

 **Can it find messages from servers I'm not in?**
 No. Discord's API simply doesn't return those, and no plugin can change that.
 DMs and groups are searched globally; servers are searched only where you're both members.